The publisher for adults and children.

 By Sara Elena Rossetti

-This is a sensitively written poetry collection by a young Italian writer.
+This is delicately written poetry by a young Italian writer.
 The poems are divided into sections based on the colours of the rainbow.
 The English translation appears alongside each Italian poem.
 Readers will be able to appreciate the original cadence; rhythm and rhyme of each poem in the Italian language whilst at the same time better understand the meaning of the words.

 By Emma Kittle-Pey